wanderwallet/wander-docs/api/user-tokens.md

 ## Options

-Currently ArConnect allows you to customize the hash algorithm (`SHA-256` by default):
+Currently ArConnect allows you to customize the balance fetching behavior (`false` by default):

 ```typescript
 export interface UserTokenOtions {